remyang55/finger-ninja/README.md

 * Move your hand around to wave your "sword" and slice the orange fruits that pop up
 * Make sure to avoid the black balls (bombs!)
 * The game is over once you hit a bomb, or miss three orange fruits
+* To replay, simply press the "Enter" key once

 ## Project Purpose